loum/nparcel/doc/source/interfaces/comms.rst

 * **On Delivery to Alternate Delivery Point**

-    Similar to *Primary Elect* in that the comms are triggerred *after* the load event into the Toll Parcel Portal database.
+    Similar to *Primary Elect* in that the comms are triggerred *after* the load event into the Toll Outlet Portal database.
 See :ref:`on_delivery_trigger` for more detail

 * **Returns**

     As of *release v0.32*, consumers can return parcels to an Alternate Delivery Point.
 Acceptance is receipted against email and SMS comms that are sent to the consumer in real time.
-The Toll Parcel Portal website creates the returns comms event files
+The Toll Outlet Portal website creates the returns comms event files

 Comms Workflow